TRIPURA RAHASYA

 beckoned to his son and said to him: Boy, do not repeat

 this fault.
 Wrath wrecks penance.
-Penance is only possible
+Penance is only

 and can progress without obstruction because the king